The nekRS Input Files

 Note that only the temperature passive scalar uses the conjugate heat transfer mesh,

-struct encapsulates information related to all other
+even though the cds_t struct encapsulates information related to all other

 passive scalars (such as chemical concentration, or turbulent kinetic energy).
 All